Monday, April 13, 2026

 "You and these 4 people all scored highest on the programming questions and lowest on statistics — you might make a great study group for the math module."

 This isn't random assignment.
 It's data-driven matching that creates groups with complementary strengths.
-Students who start the year with a study group are more likely to attend classes, perform better, and persist through difficult semesters.
+Students who start the year with a study group tend to attend classes more consistently and have stronger support through difficult semesters.

 Student organizations use live quizzes at their booths to attract members: